YPares/porcupine/README.md

 (constructed by the primitive tasks) which are composed when tasks are composed together to create the whole pipeline.

+TODO: I don't get what a `VirtualFile` is.
+The paragraph makes it sound as a resource parameter of the pipeline.
+The paragraph below adds that it is a thin layer over `SerialFor`, which doesn't help either.
+In either case, it is not clear what is virtual-like and what is file-like in a `VirtualFile`.

+TODO: Some concepts haven't been introduced yet in the above paragraph.
+I don't know what a "primitive task" or an "atomic bit" is.
+I'm wondering if this section would work better after the one about tasks.

+TODO: If the tree is hidden from the programmer, is it an implementation detail?
+The paragraph is not making clear why should she care of a hierarchy of `VirtualFiles`.

+TODO: Explain what is the relation between VirtualFiles which constitutes the hierarchy?
+The last part of the paragraph seems to hint that a subtask relation is involved, but this relates tasks, not VirtualFiles.

 Once the user has their serials, they just need to create a `VirtualFile` (a thin layer over `SerialsFor`, which is also a profunctor).
 For instance, this is how you create a readonly resource that can only be mapped to a JSON file in the